viboes/std-make/doc/proposal/utilities/decay_unwrap.md

 To the knowledge of the author `decay_unwrap` is used already in [HPX], and in [Boost.Thread] as `deduced_type`.

-The author plan to use it also in other factory proposals as the ongoing [MAKEF] [FUTURE_EMPLACE].
+The author plan to use it also in other factory proposals as the ongoing [MAKEF] and [FUTURE_EMPLACE].

 # Proposal